MirkoLedda/git-summary/README.md

 # git-summary
-Did you ever forgot what is going on with your local git repos?
-Like, where they actually are located?
-If you made changes to repos that you did not commit or push? or if you are a few commits behind `origin/master`?
+If you ever experienced one of the following situations, `git-summary` is for you.

+* I don't remember where some of my repositories are...
+* Did I forgot to push that commit?
+* Do I have a repo in my system that is outdated?
+* Did someone pushed new commits to `origin/master` in one of my repos?
+* Did I commit that quick change I made before the pizza delivery guy rang my door?

-All Github users will experience that one way or another and `git-summary` is here at the rescue!
-This `bash` script will neatly list the status of all git repos found within a directory.
+`git-summary` is a `bash` script that will neatly list the status of all git repos it founds within a specific directory or your entire system.

 ## Requirements
 ### Linux